Cyud2007/About-me/README.md

 ---
 ### 👨‍💻 About me:

-I am a beginner front-end developer with a great passion for IT technologies.
+I am a front-end developer with a great passion for IT technologies.
 Your path to IT I started when I was only 13 years old.
 At first I tried my hand at the backend, but I didn’t like it and decided to go to the frontend.
 I know the basics of two languages (Python and C++)

 ### 🌱 My experience